Tiseno/LD54/readme.md

 # Pickle Packer
 Packing pickles is no joke.
+Especially when space is limited in the pickle packing workshop.
 Speed, dexterity, and constitution are all needed characteristics for a successful professional pickle packer.
 Pack and sell as many pickle jars as possible before your pickle packing workshop runs out of space.

 ## Controls
 Drag jars and pickles using your mouse.
 P to pause.